Phone: (651) 284-5010 or 1-800-342-5354

 Phone: (651) 284-5010

 Ken Peterson was named commissioner of the Minnesota Department of Labor and Industry by Governor Mark Dayton in December 2010.
 Previously, he served in the same position from 1988 to 1990.
-With Petersen's reappointment, Governor Dayton noted the commissioner "brings exceptional experience and expertise back to the agency he has led before."
+With Petersen's reappointment, Gov. Dayton noted the commissioner "brings exceptional experience and expertise back to the agency he has led before."

 Peterson's chief goals as commissioner have been to enhance the department's delivery of services through more employee involvement and increased use of online communications; reduce workplace injuries through better on-the-job safety practices; and encourage better preparation of the state's work force through the apprenticeship system.